gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 This package offers an SDK for managing role permissions, based on presets.

-## Conditions

-The SDK provides a convenience API for defining conditions on targets.
-Function inputs can be constrained to exact values, matched against patterns, or checked against condition functions.

-### Exact constraint

-If a primitive, BigNumber, or array value is given it will be used for an equality check.
-This also applies to placeholders.
-A contract function call will have to use exactly this value to pass the condition.

-To set an exact constraint on tuples users can provide the expected tuple values as an array.
-For providing them as an object with named keys, it must be wrapped in an `eq({ name: 'foo', age: 30 })` condition function, to enforce an exact match rather than a pattern match.

-### Matching patterns

-If an object is given it will be used as a matching pattern on tuples.
-In a matching pattern the values to each key define the condition that shall be enforced on the respective tuple field.
-Each field condition can be either an exact value, a nested matching pattern, or a condition function.

-Matching patterns can also be supplied as arrays using the `matches([ 1, undefined, 3 ])` condition function.
-This allows using matching patterns on arrays or unnamed tuples. `undefined` elements in a pattern array will allow anything to pass for that tuple member.

-### Condition functions

-#### Comparisons

-- `eq`
-- `lt`
-- `gt`
-- `bitmask`

-#### Array conditions

-- `some`
-- `every`
-- `subset`

-#### Branch conditions

-- `and`
-- `or`
-- `xor`
-- `nor`

-#### Tuple matching

-- `matches`
-- `matchesAbi` (The same as `matches` but for ABI encoded `bytes` parameters)

-#### Allowance conditions

-- `withinAllowance`
-- `etherWithinAllowance`
-- `callWithinAllowance`

 ## Architecture

 The SDK is designed in three layers of abstraction: